 8. Te Anau - Milford Sound

 If you combine mountains, rivers, rainforest and roads then you get the journey from Te Anau to Milford Sound.
-From the moment you leave Te Anau you will be cut off from the cvilization (no phone reception) but instantly connected to the surrounding nature.
+From the moment you leave Te Anau you will be cut off from the civilization (no phone reception) but instantly connected to the surrounding nature.
 Make sure to leave early as the viewpoints along the way get pretty crowded with the tourist buses.
 In the end Milford is the top attraction in all of the New Zealand.
+Here's 8 more photos of Milford Sound that'll inspire you to go.
 In the winter look out for weather reports.
 The crazy windy road can sometimes be closed due to snowfall and you might have to carry snow chains with you.
 Don't forget to make a stop for a short trek to lake Marian - one of my favorite day hikes in NZ.

 9. Twizel - Mount Cook NP

 Do you need that perfect picture from your kiwi holiday to make everyone jealous after coming back home?
 I suggest you take a drive to Mount Cook NP.
 Test your breaks before you do, because you will be slamming on them every few minutes to stop and take a photo.
 The icy blue lake Pukaki and the highest mountain of New Zealand, where sir Edmund Hillary practiced before climbing the Everest, will certainly make your jaw drop.